Discover Old Quebec: What's the best way to experience Old Quebec?

 James Wolfe meets at the Center Morrin

-General James Wolfe meets us again a few steps further.
-In the library of the Center Morrin, his statue still shows the way.
-As we learn, the statue itself apparently did not always know the direction.
-After all, she has had an odyssey through the whole world.
-A few years ago she was discovered by chance in a junk shop in England.
-There it was recognized as a representation of James Wolfe and it was brought back to Québec, where it was once made.
-Nobody knows how she got to England.
+We meet General James Wolfe again a few steps further.
+His statue still shows the way in the Center Morrin library.
+As we learn, the statue itself apparently didn't always know the direction.
+She has had an odyssey through the whole world.
+A few years ago they were discovered by chance in a junk shop in England.
+There it was recognized as a depiction of James Wolfe and brought back to Quebec, where it had once been made.
+However, no one knows how she came to England.

 Learn about the defenses of Quebec Canada

-Our way leads us past the Maison Dauphine.
-We see the old fortifications of the city that surround old Québec to this day.
-The French had surrounded their city with a rampart for protection.
+Our path takes us past the Maison Dauphine.
+We see the city's old fortifications, which still surround old Quebec today.
+The French had surrounded their city with a fortification wall for protection.
 The ramparts are difficult to recognize as such from the outside.
-They contain a deep ditch on the land side, which should keep enemies away.
-Even so, the facilities did not help defend the city.
-General Montcalm ordered his soldiers to face the attackers under James Wolfe in the decisive battle in 1759 on the Plaines d'Abraham outside the city gates.
-Why he did this is still unclear to this day.
+They contain a deep ditch on the land side that was intended to keep enemies out.
+Nevertheless, these facilities did not help in the defense of the city.
+General Montcalm ordered his soldiers to confront the attackers under James Wolfe in the decisive battle in 1759 on the Plaines d'Abraham outside the city gates.
+However, why he did this is still unclear today.

 Visit the Park de l'Artillery

-In the Park de l'Artillerie we look at the model of the city with its defenses and ramparts.
-Again, we have no answer as to why the city was lost to the British.
+Finally, in the Park de l'Artillerie we see the model of the city with its defenses and ramparts.
+Again, we get no answer as to why the city was lost to the British.
 What is certain is that both General Montcalm and James Wolfe lost their lives in this battle.
-From then on, the fate of the city changed.
-Quebec has been under British influence since then.
-The motto of the province and the city is still: "Je me souviens" (I remember).
+From then on, the city's fortunes changed.
+Since then, Quebec has been under British influence.
+To this day, the motto of the province and the city is: “Je me souviens” (I remember).
 The battle at the gates of the city is still present in the minds of the city's residents.

 Follow in the footsteps of Irish immigrants

-On our way back to the lower town we see more defenses with their cannons.
+On our way back to the lower city we see more defenses with their cannons.
 These point outwards over the defensive walls.
-Just a few steps away we can see how little they helped the city by a Celtic cross.
+However, we can see how little they helped the city just a few steps away from a Celtic cross.
 This is reminiscent of the Irish immigrants in later years.
-These hired themselves mainly in the docks at the harbor and earned their daily livelihood in a hard way.
+These mainly worked in the docks at the harbor and earned their daily living in a hard way.

-With these tips you are well prepared to really get to know the old town of Quebec.
-Take enough time for the Lower Town and the Upper Town, and explore the city once off the beaten track.
-The best way to just drift and go with open eyes through the city.
-This is how it best opens up to the visitor.
+With these tips you are definitely well prepared to really get to know the old town of Québec.
+Take enough time for the lower town and the upper town and explore the city off the beaten track.
+The best thing to do is to just let yourself go and walk through the city with your eyes open.
+This is the best way for visitors to see it.

 Quebec Canada Questions and Answers